itcarroll/basic-R-lesson/docs/challenge.md

 ### Challenge 4

-Try that Fibonnacci challenge again, but use an approach called "recursion".
+Try that Fibonacci challenge again, but use an approach called "recursion".
 That is, write a function that calls itself (i.e. a recursion) to calculate any Fibonacci number.
 Just because this is an "advanced" approach doesn't mean it's a good one: don't try it for any number over your age!